 What is another type of Beans can I use?

 Any bean you like works great.

-Variations of Chicken, Sausage and White Bean Stew
+Variations of White Bean Stew

 Sometimes I make this without the Chicken breast and thighs and substitute a Chicken Apple Sausage.
 The fully cooked sausage has a longer shelf life.